WSU-kduncan/cicd-3120-monreed/README.md

 * `docker pull momankhoney/my-first-repo:latest` - To pull the newest/latest version of the target container from the target repository.

-* `docker run -d -p 8080:80 --name site momankhoney/my-first-repo` - To run the latest version of the container on port 80 in detached mode with name "site".
+* `docker run -d --restart unless-stopped -p 8080:80 --name site momankhoney/my-first-repo` - To run the latest version of the container on port 80 in detached mode with name "site".
+Flag `--restart` allows it to keep running while instance is active and `unless-stopped` tells it to keep going unless we actually tell it to "docker stop".

     * **Optional:** add `docker ps -a` to output processes as they run to see what is happening when upon script execution.

  * Notes // `refresh.sh` requires `chmod u+x` and will be executed like so: `sudo ./refresh.sh`

  ### Configuration of Webhook

- 1. #### Install Webhooks with Go
+ #### Install Webhooks with Go
  * `wget https://dl.google.com/go/go1.19.3.linux-amd64.tar.gz` to download the Go installer file

  * `sudo tar -C /usr/local -xzf go1.19.3.linux-amd64.tar.gz` to extract what you just downloaded into /usr/local & create a fresh Go tree in /usr/local/go